 Transfer tape, also known as application tape or “pre-mask”, is a staple of digital graphics.

-Application tape is so called because it transfers your cut vinyl graphics from the release liner to the substrate.
+Application tape is so called because it transfers your vinyl graphics and decals after you’ve cut them on your Vinyl Cutter.
+After the decal has been cut and weeded, it has to be transferred to a substrate.
 Some vinyls like 6mil Chalkboard or printable wall vinyl, can be transferred by hand.
 But for most vinyl graphics jobs, transfer tape is essential.

 There are a variety of types of application tape.
 SignWarehouse stocks 19 different lines of application tape for indoor, outdoor, digital print, and heat transfer applications.